 Georgina grew up in Perth, Western Australia and worked in Canada, the UK and Ireland before settling in the Highlands of Scotland in 2000.

-Her work as a freelance writer, arts correspondent and critic has included regular contributions of art criticism, reviews, interviews and feature articles for online journals and specialist print publications such as the Highlands and Islands online Arts journal “Northings” (2005-2013), “Artwork”, “AN Magazine”, “Cassone”, “Stravaig” the online journal of the Scottish Society of Geopoetics, Film Hub Scotland and the Times Literary Supplement.
+Her work as a freelance writer, arts correspondent and critic includes reviews, interviews and feature articles for online journals and print publications including Northings, Artwork, AN Magazine, Cassone, Stravaig, the online journal of the Scottish Centre for Geopoetics, Film Hub Scotland and the Times Literary Supplement.

-She holds a Bachelor of Arts Degree in Art History from the University of Western Australia (UWA), is a member of the Scottish Society of Art Historians (SSAH) and the Association of Art Historians (AAH) UK, Freelance and Independents Group.
-Her passions are Australian Art, Canadian Art, German Art, Contemporary Scottish Art, World Cinema, Silent Film and Photography.
+She holds a Bachelor of Arts Degree in Art History from the University of Western Australia (UWA), is a member of the Scottish Society of Art Historians (SSAH) and the Association for Art History (AAH) UK, Freelance and Independents Group.
+Her passions are Australian Art, Canadian Art, German Art, Scottish Contemporary Art, World Cinema, Silent Film and Photography.

 In 2014 Georgina began researching and cataloguing the work of sculptor Steve Dilworth, completing the artist’s biography in 2018.